 We strongly believe in providing an honest experience for our customers and can assure you that we are working constantly to prevent potential fraud.
 We hope this message resolves any concerns you may have about this transaction and are more than happy to answer any additional questions.

-There are times where customers are eligible for a refund, but just don't know it.
+Sometimes, customers are eligible for a refund but just don't know it.
 While you shouldn't be eager for them to return products, it'd be dishonest not to notify customers when they qualify to do so.

 This type of proactive customer service builds trust with your customer base and creates a delightful support experience.

 We hope this message finds you well.

 We are reaching out because you qualify for a refund for your purchase of [product name].
 This refund is eligible for [period of time] and can be initiated by calling or messaging our customer service team.